 What will annoy you

-Less interesting if you are building flexible product workflows.
+Not very interesting for flexible product workflows.

 Best for

-SDR teams that want speed over infrastructure elegance.
+SDR teams that want speed over elegance.

 Star rating summary